tjz21/Spectroscopy_python_code/README.md

 T. J. Zuehlsdorff, A. Montoya-Castillo, J. A. Napoli, T. E. Markland, and C. M. Isborn, J. Chem.
 Phys.
 151, 074111 (2019).

 Parts of the interface allowing for the construction of the GBOM from TeraChem (http://www.petachem.com/products.html) output files are based on code written by Ajay Khanna.
+The implementation of "tamed" third order cumulant contributions, as well as a formultion of nonlinear spectroscopy for GBOM Hamiltonians was carried out by Lucas Allan.

 # License
 Copyright (C) 2019-2020 Tim J. Zuehlsdorff (zuehlsdt@oregonstate.edu)